metafloor/zpl-image/README.md

 # zpl-image

-A pure javascript module that converts images to Z64-encoded GRF bitmaps for use with ZPL.
+A pure javascript module that converts images to either Z64-encoded or ACS-encoded GRF bitmaps for use with ZPL.
-Works in both node.js and modern browsers.
+The term ACS (Alternative Compression Scheme) denotes the run-length compression algorithm described in the section of the ZPL Reference Manual titled "Alternative Data Compression Scheme".
+Z64 typically gives better compression but is not available on all printers (especially older ones).
+The ACS encoding should work on any printer made since the mid 90s, maybe earlier.

 This module provides the following features:

+  - Works in both node.js and modern browsers.
   - Converts the image to grayscale, then applies a user-supplied blackness threshold to decide which pixels are black.
   - Optionally removes any empty/white space around the edges of the image.